Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 03.27.42 UTC
+- WIB: Sabtu, 6 September 2025 04.22.42 UTC
-- WITA: Sabtu, 6 September 2025 04.27.42 UTC
+- WITA: Sabtu, 6 September 2025 05.22.42 UTC
-- WIT: Sabtu, 6 September 2025 05.27.42 UTC
+- WIT: Sabtu, 6 September 2025 06.22.42 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: technology
+Kategori: friendship